boltpkg/bolt/README.md

 ### Introduction

-Find it difficult to manage lots of components, libraries, or services?
+Are you sharing components, libraries or services between different projects and find it difficult to manage?
 Juggling lots of Node packages in lots of different repositories?
 What if there was a better way?

 ![Diagram: One package per project](https://raw.githubusercontent.com/boltpkg/assets/master/diagram-multirepo.png)

 Most JavaScript projects have 1 package per project (repo).
-So when you have lots of packages, you have to do a lot of work to manage them all.
+So when you have lots of packages, you have to do a lot of work to manage them all:

 - You need to install every single package one by one.
 - If you make changes to one package and want to test them in another, you need